Device Manual

 - Kioxia Exceria Plus — our recommended card.
 Field-validated, and the firmware automatically picks the most efficient SD power profile when it detects this card on boot.

-- SanDisk Extreme & SanDisk Extreme Pro — we have found reliability limitations with both of these under continuous recording workloads.
+- SanDisk Extreme & SanDisk Extreme Pro — reliability limitations under continuous recording workloads.
 They will work, but expect at least double the microphone power consumption while audio is actively recording (the firmware has to keep the card powered through the whole recording window instead of dropping it between writes, to protect a more fragile flash controller) and a higher chance of file-system corruption over long deployments.
 The Extreme Pro initially looked comparable to the Kioxia in short tests but corrupted the same way as the standard Extreme once it had been running long enough — treat both as test-only.

 - Other brands — untested.